Si-ri-sha/Si-ri-sha/README.md

 - 🎮 Experimenting with building interactive games as a fun and engaging way to enhance my coding skills.

 ## 🌟 When I’m not coding, you can find me:
-- 📚 Reading literary classics or light-hearted novels.
+- 📚 Reading literary classics, gothic novels or thrillers.
 - 🧩 Solving Sudoku puzzles and math ups.
 - 🍗 Indulging in my love for cooking chicken.